Skip to content

 Emotional contagion

 Charles Darwin, in his threequel to The Origin of the Species, wrote that, despite their fleeting nature, our emotions are written large on our faces, and this process is far beyond our control.
 But what is more fascinating is what happens when someone witnesses that unbidden display of emotions.
-Watch someone smile, genuinely smile, and mirror neurons light up in your brain.
+Watch someone genuinely smile, and mirror neurons light up in your brain.
 In a series of fMRI studies, Rizzolatti et al. showed that the same area of the brain fires up when you witness an emotional display as if you had experienced it yourself.
 This reflexive, sub-thalamic response is emotional contagion.

 Negative states

-The problem is that negative states – fear, anger, boredom – are much more readily transmitted than positive ones – kindness, compassion, and calm.
-Perhaps because they often come unbidden and out-of-control, they are more likely to leak out before they can be contained.
+The problem is that negative states—fear, anger, boredom—are much more readily transmitted than positive ones—kindness, compassion, and calm.
+Perhaps because they often come unbidden and out of control, they are more likely to leak out before they can be contained.

 This can cause major problems in the workplace as a doctor infects all those around them.